sunfishcode/design/TextFormat.md

    subjectively chosen to forbid semicolons for now.

+Q: How about replacing push/pop with something more flexible?

+A: Push/pop as described here are meant to be a direct reflection of WebAssembly itself.
+For example, it would be convenient to replace `push` with something that would allow a value to be used multiple times.
+However, push/pop are representing expression tree edges in WebAssembly, which can only have a single definition and a single use.
+The way to use a value multiple times in WebAssembly is to use `set_local` and `get_local`.

 # Debug symbol integration

 The binary format inherently strips names from functions, locals, globals, etc,